ncbi/ribovore/README.md

 # Ribovore <a name="top"></a>
-#### Version 0.40; September 2020
+#### Version 0.40dev; September 2020
 #### https://github.com/nawrockie/ribovore.git

-## Ribovore introduction <a name="introduction"></a>
-This is documentation for ribovore, a suite of tools for detecting, classifying and analyzing small subunit (SSU) rRNA and large subunit (LSU) rRNA sequences.
+Ribovore is a suite of tools for detecting, classifying and analyzing small subunit ribosomal RNA (SSU rRNA) and large subunit (LSU) rRNA sequences.
+It is used by GenBank to validate incoming 16S SSU srRNA sequences and to generate high quality datasets of SSU and LSU rRNA sequences for RefSeq and for use as blastn databases.
 Ribovore is written in perl.

+The Ribovore `ribotyper.pl` script is used to quickly validate and classify rRNA sequences using profile models of SSU and LSU rRNA genes from different taxonomic groups.
+The `ribosensor.pl` script also validates and classifies rRNA sequences, but uses both profiles and blastn to do single-sequence comparisons.
+The `riboaligner.pl` script is used to check if rRNA sequences are full length and do not extend past the gene boundary.
+The `ribodbmaker.pl` script performs a series of tests on input sequences to create a high quality dataset of sequences that pass all tests.

+SOMETHING ABOUT MODELS HERE

 The possible classifications are explained in the section entitled [The default model file](#default-model).